salrashid123/gcp_cloud_status_dataset/README.md

 ### Schema

-The Schema used here is the same format as provided by the JSON output of the dashboard shown in [incidents.schema.json](https://status.cloud.google.com/incidents.schema.json).
+The Schema used here is pretty much the same format as provided by the JSON output of the dashboard shown in [incidents.schema.json](https://status.cloud.google.com/incidents.schema.json).

 The only difference is each row in BQ is an individual incident as opposed to all incidents encapsulated into a single JSON per the provided schema above.

+In addition, this schema has two new columns:

+* `insert_timestamp`:  this is a `TIMESTAMP` when the row/event was inserted
+* `snapshot_hash`:  this is the base64encoded hash of the `incident.json` file as it was downloaded.

 You can see the example schema here in this repo.